The Recreated

 What's it take?

-The dues are $25 per year, most of which goes to publish the Kriegsfahne, our news magazine (which in these modern times, is rarely published as so much is on the Internet), and other goodies, like some rations, a Kenkarte, and perhaps some ammo (depending on unit funds).
-Many members have unit-type equipment, such as food carrying cans, tarps, and other items.
 Great War Association dues are also needed, which include the On the Wire news letter and a place to reenact at, as well as funds to do it.
-The GWA, as it is known, is the umbrella organization for the hobby in the East and Mid-West (although ther eis a new MidWest organization), except in California (GWHS).
+The GWA, as it is known, is the umbrella organization for the hobby in the East and Mid-West (although there is a new MidWest organization), except in California (GWHS).
 It is strongly preferred that you be a member of the National Rifle Association of America as well.

 What do we do?

 We portray the 1st Company, 1st Battalion, 23rd Imperial German Infantry Regiment „von Winterfeldt“.
 You’ll often see the unit name abbreviated J.R.
 23, since the German script at the time made the “I” look like a “J”.
 Our impressions concentrate on the later war era of 1916-1918.
 What do we really do?
 Well, we go to events, both living history and battle reenactments – we also do research of things WWI that interest us.
 Never forget this is a hobby and it's meant to be fun.
-Of course, we KNOW that real soldiers never joke around or have fun, right!?
+Of course, we KNOW that real German soldiers never joked around or had fun, right!?

 Who were they?

 The 23rd regiment was part of the 12th division of VI army korps.
 It served on almost every front of the war, and saw heavy action at the Somme and the Caporetto offensive in Italy, as well as other battles.
 Our home area was Upper Silesia, in Prussia.
 The regimental barracks were in the town of Niesse, south of the army korps headquarters in Breslau.
 It was one of the original Silesian volunteer units of the Wars of Liberation, and has a long and rich history.
-It was a “titled” or named regiment. a distinguishing honor in the Imperial army.
+It was a “titled” or named regiment -- a distinguishing honor in the Imperial army.

 Uniform stuff